 He founded and served as Director of the Biomedical Engineering Department at the Vancouver Hospital & Health Sciences Centre from 1975-1990.
 He is currently President of Western Clinical Engineering Ltd., a biomedical engineering R&D company he created, and is Chairman of Delfi Medical Innovations Inc., a specialty tourniquet manufacturer that he founded.
 He is Adjunct Professor in the School of Biomedical Engineering, Adjunct Professor in the Department of Electrical and Computer Engineering, and Adjunct Professor of Orthopedics in the Faculty of Medicine, all at the University of British Columbia, Vancouver, British Columbia, Canada.

-In December of 2011, he was appointed an Officer of the Order of Canada for his contributions to biomedical engineering, notably as an inventor and entrepreneur.
+In December of 2011, he was appointed as an Officer of the Order of Canada for his contributions to biomedical engineering, notably as an inventor and entrepreneur.
 The Order of Canada is one of the country’s highest civilian honours, and appointment as an Officer ‘recognizes a lifetime of achievement and merit of a high degree, especially in service to Canada or to humanity at large’.
 He was also a recipient of the Queen Elizabeth II Diamond Jubilee Medal in April of 2012.

 He has been awarded a Fellowship in the Canadian Medical and Biomedical Engineering Society, having received their Outstanding Young Canadian Biomedical Engineer early in his career.
 In 2009 he was awarded a Doctor of Science (honoris causa) degree from Simon Fraser University for ‘technological innovation combined with an entrepreneurial spirit and a profound commitment to the public good’.
 Subsequently he was awarded a Doctor of Science (honoris causa) degree from the University of British Columbia ‘for developing new medical technologies, for guiding the growth of Canada’s biomedical engineering fields and for helping improve health care’.